Bespoke Luxury: South Coast

 Drift between bergs on Jökulsárlón glacial lagoon

 A creak, a crack, a crash, a splash – and a berg is born.
 Iceland’s great maternity ward of icebergs is a spectacular spot in itself, a glacial lagoon formed less than a century ago as mighty Breiðamerkurjökull retreated, creating this extraordinary blue mirror.
-Watching a frozen monolith as it calves from the glacier’s tongue is high drama performed live, and the show continues with a private guided voyage between floating frozen sculptures to the shore.
-Here, the beach glitters brighter than a well-stocked counter at Tiffany’s, with ice fragments scattered across the black volcanic sand.
-It’s a photographer’s dream – but key an eye focused skywards as you compose your shots: lithe Arctic terns and big-billed skuas patrol the skies, defending their territories.
+Watching a frozen monolith as it calves from the glacier’s tongue is high drama performed live, and the show can continue with a private guided voyage between floating frozen sculptures to the shore, where ice fragments glitter like diamonds scattered across the black volcanic sand.
+It’s a photographer’s dream – but keep an eye focused skywards as you compose your shots: lithe Arctic terns and big-billed skuas patrol the skies, defending their territories.

 Sleek, contemporary Fosshotel Glacier Lagoon provides the perfect base from which to venture out among the icebergs of Jökulsárlón, backed by the lowering ridges, hiking trails, cascades and ice rivers of Skaftafell.